Average temperature trends across Western Australia

 The annual mean minimum and maximum data are also linked below where available at locations surveyed by the Bureau of Meteorology in its analysis of "corrected" temperature trends from 1910 to 2008.

-Average mean minimum and maximum temperatures are calculated from May 2012 to April 2013, the most recent 12 month timeframe.
+Average mean minimum and maximum temperatures are calculated from February 2020 to January 2021, the most recent 12 month timeframe.
 Albeit accurate, this recent 12 month data for each location should be considered statistically unreliable due to its brevity compared with "climate normals" that have typical year-to-year weather variations smoothed over standard periods (commonly 30 years).

 This page is designed to provide a simple, convenient tool for people to observe temperature trends since weather records began in Western Australia, particularly in the context of perceived climate change.